audiocoin/chatgpt-github-agent/README.md

-# chatgpt-github-agent
+# GitHub Agent API
-chat gpt api for github
+This is the API for ChatGPT GitHub agent.